Evidence Based

 What Is a Keto Diet

 What Is a Keto Diet?
-Photo: Tatevosian Yana/shutterstock
+Photo: Tatevosian Yana/Shutterstock

 • High fat: About 70-80% of daily calories come from fats.